tglauch/pyVPRM/README.md

 # About

 `pyVPRM` is a software package to calculate the CO2 exchange flux between atmosphere and terrestrial biosphere using the Vegetation Photosynthesis and Respriation Model (VPRM).
+It takes into account both, the primary productivity (GPP) as well as the respiration.
+The net flux between both of them is the net ecosystem exchange (NEE).
 The implementation is highly flexible and can be run with different satellite products (Sentinel-2, MODIS, VIIRS,...), land cover products (Copernicus Land Cover Service, ESA 10-m World Cover Map) and meteorologies.
 Through its modular structure it is also easily extendable.

 Among others it can be used for